Cascade Series Whole House Attic Fans

 The cost of running a Whole House Fan is extremely low… like pennies per hour.
 And because it is so effective at cooling your home and attic quickly, it can be used more intermittently than air conditioning.
 This means up to a 50-90% savings on electricity costs related to air conditioning.

-What is the typical installation cost?
+What is the typical installation cost of a whole house fan?

 Installation cost can range from region to region.
 If you are not planning to install the whole house fan yourself, we suggest getting 3 quotes from your location electrician or contractor.

-Who installs the fan?
+Who installs the whole house fan?

 Installation is easy for any reliable, dependable, and licensed HVAC, Electrical, or Mechanical Professional Contractor.